mamosova/tutorials/tutorials/feeds/feed1.md

 ## Details
 ### You will learn
-Now that your IoT Services are collecting data and you were able to view it your deployed Java application, now how about redirecting the data to a shared SAP HANA XS instance and making a small SAP HANA XSC application to show the data.
+Now that your IoT Services are collecting data an1d you were able to view it your deployed Java application, now how about redirecting the data to a shared SAP HANA XS instance and making a small SAP HANA XSC application to show the data.

 ### Time to Complete